nightroman/Invoke-Build/ib/README.md

 - [ib.cmd](../ib.cmd)
 - [ib.sh](../ib.sh)

-Unlike with the tool `ib`, Invoke-Build has to be installed, either as a module in the standard location or as scripts with its directory added to the path.
+Unlike with the tool `ib`, Invoke-Build has to be installed, either as the module in a standard location or as scripts with the directory added to the path.

 ## PowerShell alias ib